 The following skills and experience would be preferred and beneficial for the role:

-An excellent track record in a management role within the social or healthcare sector (essential)
+An excellent track record in a management role within the healthcare sector,

 Strong commercial acumen, to support successful service delivery and development, people management, budget control, business development, and revenue generation

-The successful Registered Manager will receive an excellent salary up to £60,000 per annum.
-This exciting position is a permanent full time role working 37.5 hours a week on days.
+The successful Registered Manager will receive an excellent salary of £55,344 per annum.
+This exciting position is a permanent full time role working 37.5 hours a week.
 In return for your hard work and commitment you will receive the following generous benefits:

 Wellbeing support and activities to help you maintain a great work-life balance